NSHipster/articles/2019-12-10-available.md

 platform-specific biometric features like Touch ID and Face ID.

 However,
-if your APIs wrap the underlying system call in a way that doesn't expose the implementation details, you may be able
+if your framework wraps SDK functionality in a way that doesn't expose such implementation details, you might be able to opt-in to new features without affecting the availability for your own APIs.
 For example,
 an <abbr title="natural language processing">NLP</abbr>
-library that previously delegated functionality to [`NSLinguisticTagger`](/nslinguistictagger/) could instead use
+library that delegates functionality to [`NSLinguisticTagger`](/nslinguistictagger/) could instead use
 [Natural Language framework](https://developer.apple.com/documentation/naturallanguage/)